lrivoire/lrivoire.github.io/_pages/JetLag.md

 ![](../images/logo2.png)

-**The JetLag data sets and documentation will be released shortly**<br>
+**The JetLag dataset will be released shortly -- paper under review**<br>
 Sign up for the [JetLag mailing list](https://web.lists.fas.harvard.edu/mailman/lists/jetlag.lists.fas.harvard.edu/) to be notified.<br>

 ---

 **What is JetLag?**<br>

-JetLag is a jet tracking algorithm developed in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) at Universitat Politècnica de Catalunya with the support of [Centre de Recerca Matemàtica](https://www.crm.cat/).<br>
+JetLag is a jet tracking algorithm developed in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) at Universitat Politècnica de Catalunya with the financial support of [Centre de Recerca Matemàtica](https://www.crm.cat/).<br>
 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.

 ---

 **Why JetLag?**<br>

-Many jet tracking algorithms have been developed in the past, but significant limitations remain:
+Many jet tracking algorithms already exist, but significant limitations remain:

-* Most algorithms define the jets in the Eulerian framework (instantaneous or time-averaged meteorological fields) and therefore overlook the coherence of jets over time;
+* Most algorithms define the jets in the Eulerian framework (instantaneous or time-averaged meteorological fields) and therefore overlook the coherence and behavior of jets over time;

   _JetLag defines jets as Lagrangian coherent structures to account for their spatial <em>and</em> temporal coherence_

 * Most algorithms rely on a variety of empirical, climatological parameters to define jet features (e.g. latitude and wind magnitude thresholds).
-Such algorithms are by design tailored to the current state of the climate and may not be suited to other climate states;
+Such algorithms are tailored to a particular state of the climate and may not be suited to other climate states;

-  _JetLag's 2 parameters are rooted in wave dynamics, independent of the state of the climate_
+  _JetLag's 2 parameters are rooted in wave dynamics and independent of the state of the climate_

 * Most algorithms are tailored to track either the subtropical jet or the polar front jet, but not both;